Dr. Franz Lärmer

 Please tell us what fascinates you most about research.

-What fascinates me most about research is identifying new topics, learning about new discoveries and effects each and every day, understanding their relevance for the business of Bosch, and taking the right decisions on which directions to pursue to realize a successful innovation.
+What fascinates me most about research is identifying new topics, learning about new discoveries and effects each and every day, understanding their relevance to Bosch and its business, and taking the right decisions on which directions to pursue to make successful innovations a reality.

 What makes research done at Bosch so special?

-Research at Bosch is oriented to the long-term, we don’t look for short-lived profit but for sustainable developments and business models which improve other people’s lives.
-We grant sufficient time to developing great ideas into successful products, following our slogan “Invented for life”.
+Research at Bosch is geared to the long-term.
+We’re not looking for short-lived profit, but instead for sustainable developments and business models that improve people’s lives.
+We dedicate sufficient time to developing great ideas into successful products, in line with our slogan “Invented for life”.

 What research topics are you currently working on at Bosch?

-I am working on microfluidic microsystems to revolutionize molecular diagnostics at the point of care for innovative healthcare solutions, fighting infectious diseases and improving future cancer treatments, amongst others.
+I am working on microfluidic microsystems to revolutionize molecular diagnostics at the point of care, for innovative healthcare solutions aimed at fighting infectious diseases and improving future cancer treatments, for example.

 What are the biggest scientific challenges in your field of research?

-The biggest scientific challenge in my field of research is the extremely wide scope of competency domains involved: deep medical knowledge, molecular biology, chemistry, physics, microengineering, and microassembly technology as well as software and algorithms to integrate into smart system solutions.
-This requires a highly interdisciplinary, open-minded team approach, with a broad spectrum of competencies working together closely.
+The biggest scientific challenge in my field of research is the extremely wide scope of competency domains involved, ranging from deep medical knowledge, molecular biology, chemistry, physics, microengineering, and microassembly technology to software and algorithms that are integrated into smart system solutions.
+This requires a highly interdisciplinary, open-minded team approach, with a broad spectrum of competencies working closely together.

 How do the results of your research become part of solutions "Invented for life"?